rorymmclean/snowchat/ui/sidebar.md

-# snowChat
+# DataChat

-SnowChat is an intuitive and user-friendly application that allows you to interact with your Snowflake data using natural language queries.
-Type in your questions or requests, and SnowChat will generate the appropriate SQL query and return the data you need.
+DataChat demonstrates an AI-based, user-friendly approach to interacting with your database

 ## Features

-- **Conversational AI**: Harnesses ChatGPT to translate natural language into precise SQL queries.
+- **Conversational AI**: Uses AI to translate text into SQL queries and semantic searches.
-- **Conversational Memory**: Retains context for interactive, dynamic responses.
-- **Snowflake Integration**: Offers seamless, real-time data insights straight from your Snowflake database.
+- **Database Integration**: Offers seamless, real-time data insights straight from your database.
 - **Self-healing SQL**: Proactively suggests solutions for SQL errors, streamlining data access.

-- **Interactive User Interface**: Transforms data querying into an engaging conversation, complete with a chat reset option.
+## Examples

-Here are some example queries you can try with SnowChat:
+Sample queries you can try with DataChat:

-- Write SQL code to show me the total revenue for each product category.
-- Who are the top 10 customers by sales?
-- What is the average order value for each region?
-- How many orders were placed last week?
-- Display the list of products with their prices.
+- Display the entire blueprint database with graphic image and with all product and vendor details.
+- Show the blueprints that result in a product greater than 20 pounds.
+- Are there any blueprints related to shaving?